 - 1. The assessment is such that the candidate is able to verify how the result of his/her exam (component) was determined. - 2.
 When assessing examinations with closed questions, examiners will in principle use cut-off pass marks and apply correction for guessing. - 3.
 Exam(components) consisting of essay questions are calculated by calculating the average of the marks from the answers for each question. - 4.
 The separate exam questions, insofar as these consist of open questions, will be graded in whole or half grades on a scale from zero to ten. - 5.
 By way of derogation from paragraphs 3 and 4, alternative methods of calculation may be used.
 The method of calculation must be explicitly stated on the cover page of the exam and must be published alongside the examination requirements to students before the exam. - 6.
 Final grades of exams are whole numbers on a scale from zero to ten. - 7.
-Exam(components) that consist of a paper as well as the bachelor essay are graded in half or full grades; a five and a half (5.5) constitutes a pass. - 8.
-The Skills courses shall either be graded with a 'pass' or 'fail' or with a full grade on the scale of 0-10.
+Exam(components) that consist of a paper as well as the Master thesis are graded in half or full grades; a five and a half (5.5) constitutes a pass. - 8.
+Participation in a moot court recognised by the faculty shall be graded with a 'pass' or 'fail' or a full grade on the scale of 0-10.
 The coordinator shall inform students of the assessment method in a suitable manner. - 9.
-The Moot Court training shall either be awarded an assessment of 'pass' or 'fail' or shall be awarded a whole grade.
-The coordinator shall inform students of the assessment method in a suitable manner. - 10.
-Participation in a moot court recognised by the faculty shall be graded with a 'pass' or 'fail' or a full grade on the scale of 0-10.
-The coordinator shall inform students of the assessment method in a suitable manner. - 11.
-An internship that is approved by the Faculty and supervised by Faculty staff is graded with a 'pass' or 'fail'. - 12.
-Language courses are graded with a 'pass' or 'fail'.
+An internship that is approved by the Faculty and supervised by Faculty staff is graded with a 'pass' or 'fail'.

+10. Language courses are graded with a 'pass' or 'fail'.